adonix-org/postrise/README.md

 }
 ```

-`@Override` any superclass methods to connect to your PostgreSQL server.
+`@Override` superclass methods as needed to connect to your PostgreSQL server.

 #### Host